In House Magento Commerce Pricing for your eCommerce Store

 Running short of time?
 Get PDF of the blog in your mail.

-Magento being the base has two versions: Magento Community Edition(CE) and Magento Enterprise Edition(EE).
+Now, Magento being the base has two versions: Magento Community Edition(CE) and Magento Enterprise Edition(EE).
+Hence, whether you are a beginner or an experienced seller, you must know about Magento Community Pricing and Magento Commerce Pricing.

-In this blog, we will discuss what these two editions are and how much is in house Magento Community Edition and Magento Commerce Edition Pricing.
+In this blog, we will discuss what these two editions are and how much is in-house Magento Community Edition and Magento Commerce Pricing.
 By the end of the blog, it would be easier for you to choose the best Magento edition for your store.

 Wondering what In-house Magento is?
 Well, “In-house Magento means hiring a Magento Certified Developer and then getting the work done on the free platform i.e., Community Edition.